 California’s Veterans Treatment Court is an intensive rehabilitation program that allows certain former military members who are facing criminal charges to possibly avoid jail and a criminal record.
 In order to be considered, you need to be

 - suffering from addiction or mental illness such as PTSD.1

-Depending on the case, defendants who successfully finish Veterans Court will have their charge reduced or dismissed.
+Depending on the case, if you successfully finish Veterans Court, you will have your charges reduced or dismissed.
 Most people who complete this program do not get arrested again.

-In this article, our criminal defense attorneys answer frequently-asked-questions about Veterans Court in California.
-Click on a topic to jump to that section.
+In this article, our California criminal defense attorneys answer frequently-asked-questions about Veterans Court in California.

 - 1. What is Veterans Court in California?

 - 2. Am I eligible?

 - 4. Do I have to go to jail?

 - 6. What happens if I violate the rules?

 - 7. What if I do not finish?